Heringer-Epson/NeurArt/README.md

 This section will be written soon and will include:

-1. Data collection.
-2. Data pre-processing.
+**Data collection**
+The images used here were gathered from the [Painters by Numbers](https://www.kaggle.com/c/painter-by-numbers) challenge on Kaggle.
+The original data was collected from [WikiArt.org](https://www.wikiart.org/) and comprises almost 80,000 images divided among 170 styles.

+**Data pre-processing**

-3. Description of the neural network and its parameters.
+**Description of the neural network and its parameters**

 ### Directory tree